 How do you know what you do with your time?
 Estimating how much time you spent doing something in the past or how much time it will take to do something in the future is notoriously unreliable.
-Warning: I don’t recommend that you use the time tracker in general life – it’s got the potential to stress you out.
+Warning: tracking has got the potential to stress you out.
 But if you’re trying to find more time to do something you care about – for me it’s writing – it’s a fab tool, as it highlights the points in your day when you could ditch something else (social media?
 TV?) to do the thing you want to do.

 Track your energy

 The time tracker shows you where your energy levels dip, and if you manage to fill it in for seven days you get a sense of when you got distracted and what distracted you.
 As I had decided to write first thing in the morning, the time tracker allowed me to keep a check on those writing times.
 The first week I did this I managed 3 early mornings out of 5 – I don’t count weekends – which I saw as a success.
 By the way Kate Northrup has written about the 80 / 20 rule and about hourly time tracking in this blog post ‘6 simple steps to ensuring you’re not wasting your precious time‘.

 Download a FREE copy of the Small Steps Time Tracker here.

 How to use the Small Steps Time Tracker

 - If you’re using the Excel version of the time tracker, you can adapt the times in the left hand column to suit your needs.
 Don’t pre-fill the main body of the document.

 - Print out the time tracker and keep it in front of you so you remember to fill it in with a pen as you go – it’s easy to forget what you did if you try to fill this in retrospectively.

 - I’ve added ‘what I ate and drank’ so that I can keep a track of how that affects my energy levels – but you can leave that out of course.
 I was especially keen to make sure I kept reaching for the water.